openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

               do_package[sstate-plaindirs] = "${PKGD} ${PKGDEST}"

--  The ``do_deploy[stamp-extra-info] = "${MACHINE_ARCH}"`` line appends
+-  The ``do_deploy[stamp-extra-info] = "${MACHINE_ARCH}"`` line appends extra
-   extra metadata to the :ref:`stamp file <overview-manual/concepts:stamp files and the rerunning of tasks>`.
+   metadata to the :ref:`stamp file <overview-manual/concepts:stamp files and the rerunning of tasks>`.
    In this case, the metadata makes the task specific to a machine's architecture.
-   See
-   ":ref:`bitbake:bitbake-user-manual/bitbake-user-manual-execution:the task list`"
-   section in the BitBake User Manual for more information on the ``stamp-extra-info`` flag.
+   See the ":ref:`bitbake-user-manual/bitbake-user-manual-execution:the task list`" section in the BitBake User Manual for more information on the ``stamp-extra-info`` flag.